 Andrea is a Karajari woman from the Kimberley, Western Australia with Chinese, Japanese and German heritage.

 Andrea has more than 25 years experience in marketing, fundraising, communications and media, working with both corporate and community organisations.

-Andrea joined Red Cross in 2003 and has held several positions from Marketing, Fundraising, Communications Manager NT to National Communications Advisor and currently the Voluntary Service Business Partner in the Northern Territory.
+Andrea joined Red Cross in 2003 and is the Voluntary Service Business Partner in the Northern Territory.

 Alma is a Wangkayujura woman from Queensland with a passion for helping others ever since she was young.

 Her passion has now become a career, as a Community Programs Case Worker for Red Cross' Street-to-Home program in Townsville.

 Alma works with and supports Aboriginal and Torres Strait Islander peoples and non-Indigenous peoples who are homeless, to live safely and escape homelessness.